 Steam heating is one of the oldest heating technologies.
 The process of boiling and condensing water in this type of system is less efficient than more modern systems, plus it typically suffers from significant lag times between the boiler turning on and the heat arriving in the radiators.
 As a result, steam systems make it difficult to implement control strategies such as a night setback system.

-The first central heating systems for buildings used steam distribution because steam moves itself through piping without the use of pumps.
+The first central heating systems for buildings used steam distribution because steam moves through piping without the use of pumps.
 Non-insulated steam pipes often deliver unwanted heat to unfinished areas, making fiberglass pipe insulation -- which can withstand high temperatures—very cost-effective.

 Regular maintenance for steam radiators depends on whether the radiator is a one-pipe system (the pipe that supplies steam also returns condensate) or a two-pipe system (a separate pipe returns condensate).
 One-pipe systems use automatic air vents on each radiator, which bleed air as steam fills the system and then shut automatically when steam reaches the vent.
 A clogged air vent will keep a steam radiator from heating up.
 An air vent stuck open allows steam to continually escape to the living space, raising relative humidity and wasting fuel.
-Air vents can sometimes be cleaned by boiling them in a water and vinegar solution, but usually need to be replaced.
+Air vents can sometimes be cleaned by boiling them in a water and vinegar solution; however, they usually need to be replaced.

-Steam radiators can also warp the floor they are sitting on and their thermal expansion and contraction over time can dig ruts into the floor.
+Steam radiators can warp the floor they are on and thermal expansion and contraction over time can dig ruts into the floor.
 Both of these effects can cause the radiator to tilt, preventing water from properly draining from the radiator when it cools.
 This will cause banging noises when the radiator is heating up.
 Shims should be inserted under radiators to pitch them slightly toward the pipe in a one-pipe system or toward the steam trap in a two-pipe system.